ovhk/DigitalFilm/README.md

 # Digital Darkroom

-How to print a picture from a film nagative.
+How to print a picture from a film nagative?

 - put the negative into the enlarger
 - project the negative into the paper